Are you an aspiring 3D lighting artist?

 Or like this time when we got to cuddle with a baby kangaroo.

-What does it take to become a 3D lighting artist?
+What skills do you need to be a lighting artist?

 A lighting artist needs to have both technical and artistic skills.
-Here below, you learn the most important skills to learn for a successful career as a lighting artist.
+The skills you need are:

 To ensure that the lighting is as realistic as possible, you should have a deep understanding of different artistic concepts such as shading, composition, color theory, design theory, and perspective.